xiaojian513686/xiaojian_zuel/README.md

 ratio: a sample spitting ratio value taking values from 0 to 1.
 Default value is 2/3.

-k: the repeat times of sample-splitting, default setting is 5.
+K: the repeat times of sample-splitting, default setting is 5.

 return: a list including the omics feature selection result at the different FDR levels.